cashfields/TioCash/00_The_Origin/README.md

 get to color coding of the *wildcard and *fam (family) numbers and formulas.

         *wildcard are: *1 , *3 , *7 , *9 numbers.
 The least siginaficant digit
-        of a number makes the wildcard value.
+        of any number makes the wildcard value.

         Call it like this:
         wildcard1 , wildcard3 , wildcard7 , wildcard9